 Electronic versions of dissertations and theses are required.
 The final version of your dissertation should be converted to a PDF document and submitted to the Office of Student Services on a CD, DVD or USB stick.
-Include on each DC/USB stick a separate file of your abstract.
-If all is in order, the files will be given to the student to be deposited with the library on two duplicate CD/DVDs.
+Final copies will be submitted to ProQuest for deposit with the University.